BANKRUPTCY

 Personal Property

-21.100 - Metal-bearing ores, geological specimens, paleontological remains, or art curiosities (must be arranged, classified, cataloged, and numbered in reference books).
-Coin collections are not exempt.
+21.100 - Metal-bearing ores, geological specimens, paleontological remains, or art curiosities that are arranged, classified, cataloged, and numbered in books, excluding coin collections.

 Public Benefits